afuerstenau/afuerstenau.github.io/_posts/2024-03-03-what's better?.md

 summary: A or B
 ---

 There are all kinds of questions on the internet being asked.
-A specific kind, which happens fairly often is a vaiety of what's better, A or B?
+A specific kind of question, which happens fairly often is a vaiety of "What's better?
+A, B, C or D?"
+"What is the best x?"
-Which is the best programming language to learn in 2024?
-Which framework is better, vue or angular?
-Which town is nicer, Schwerte or New York City?
+Is it better to focus on my eating- or sports-habits?
+What's the best food?

-The basic problem with all of these questions is that they cannot be answered.
-There is no absolute best, it all depends on the context.
+The basic problem with all of these questions is, that you don't know the context.
+Some askers provide no context at all which is extremely ridiculus.
+How could anybody else guess what might be the best thing for you under your circumstances at this point in time?